farvalkorin/analyst/goats/index.md

 ### Lucio

 Why Lucio?
-How important is he to the composition?
+What is his role in the composition?
+How important is he to making everything run smoothly?
 What does he bring that other supports can't?
 Coming Soon!

 ### Moira

+Why Moira?
+What is her role in the composition?
+Can she be replaced?

 ### Reinhardt

+Why Reinhardt?
+Should he stick around, or would 3-3 be better without him?

 ### Brigitte

+Why Brigitte?
+GOATs comp got its start after the release of Brigitte as a new hero, but with some recent nerfs are there heroes that can do her role better?

 ### Zarya

+Why Zarya?
+What does she bring to GOATs that takes it to the next level?
+Can she be replaced?

 ### DVa

+DVa seems to be a common factor across many compositions, but I'd argue her role on GOATs is different from how she's played in dive.
+Why DVa in GOATs?
+Could she be replaced?

 If you're interested in more analysis like this, check out more at [farvalkorin.github.io/analyst](https://farvalkorin.github.io/analyst)